AutoMind: Adaptive Knowledgeable Agent for Automated Data Science: Analysis

 \paragraph{Expert knowledge provides additional effective supervision for agentic tree search.}

 When {\ours} is run without access to the expert knowledge base, the agent is forced to rely exclusively on its internal knowledge to draft and improve the solutions.
-The results in Figure \ref{fig:ablation} demonstrate that ablating the expert knowledge base leads to respective declines of 5.0\% and 1.3\% in the Beats (\%) and Valids (\%) metrics.
-Figure \ref{fig:time} presents hourly snapshots of the Beats (\%) metric over a 24-hour time budget, demonstrating that {\ours} equipped with the expert knowledge base consistently outperforms the variant without it, even within the initial hours of search progress.
-We attribute these performance gains to the integration of expert knowledge, which imposes additional constraints on the agent’s solution search space.
-By leveraging human-validated knowledge, {\ours} reduces its reliance on limited internal knowledge of foundation LLMs and focuses exploration within a more promising search space of possible solutions.
+The results in Figure \ref{fig:ablation} demonstrate that ablating the expert knowledge base leads to respective declines of 11.8\% and 5.6\% in the win rate and valid rate metrics.
+Figure \ref{fig:time} presents hourly snapshots of the win rate metric over a 24-hour time budget, demonstrating that {\ours} equipped with the expert knowledge base consistently outperforms the variant without it.
+We attribute these performance gains to the integration of expert knowledge, which imposes additional constraints on the agent’s solution search space and acts like a "shortcut" to the collective craft of experienced Kaggle grand-masters and recent data science literature.
+By leveraging human-validated knowledge, {\ours} reduces its reliance on limited internal knowledge of backbone LLMs, avoids rediscovering effective ideas from scratch in the limitd time budget, and focuses exploration within a more promising solution space.

 \paragraph{Self-adaptive coding provides robust support for the implementation of more complex plans.}